Home

 Small School & College Experience: Early College Students have limited elective opportunities outside of college coursework, and are limited to coursework within the AA Degree.
 Students may apply to Yearbook or to become a student intern, a school leadership role assisting teachers and office staff and earning credit in Professional Management & Leadership.
 Students also explore their interests through job shadowing and by arranging their own experiences outside the curriculum.

 Extracurricular Opportunities: Davie Early College offers no organized sports.
 Service-oriented club opportunities are Junior Civitan, National Honor Society, and Interact.
-There is a small offering of other clubs, such as Glee Club, Travel Club, Robotics Club, Student Government Association, Debate Club, and religious clubs, which extend extracurricular opportunities further.
+There is a small offering of other clubs, such as Environmental Club, Robotics Club, Student Government Association, Debate Club, and religious clubs, which extend extracurricular opportunities further.

 Happening Today at DCS